nrminor/oneroof/README.md

 `oneroof` depends on software packages supplied through various `conda` registries as well as through `PyPI`, the Python Package Index.
-To unify these various channels, we used the relatively new `pixi` package and environment channel, which stores all dependencies from both locations in the file [`pyproject.toml`](pyproject.toml).
+To unify these various channels, we used the relatively new `pixi` package and environment manager, which stores all dependencies from both locations in the file [`pyproject.toml`](pyproject.toml).

 To reproduce the environment required by this pipeline, make sure you